mikkelme/MastersThesis/README.md

 - Considering only looking at contact area to long computation time for stable result.
 Solution might be to just ignore max friction since there is no clear sign of static friction.
 I think contact area and mean friction is more of less equally demanding.
 - Playing around with paramters to see if I can get something that is stable at a reasonable computation time.
 - Trying new (small) multi sim with and without cuts to check out results.
+- Making amorphic silicon to invistigate the effect on the friction measurements.
+- In the mean while I aim to broaden my view on the experimental and numerical results related to graphene friction in order to update my expectation regarding frictional behaviour such as static friction and stick-slip motion.